ThomasVuNguyen/StarmindMerge/eval-gguf/README.md

 2. Clone this repository: `git clone https://github.com/kallewoof/gguf-eval.git`
 3. Change dir: `cd gguf-eval`
 4. Install requirements: `pip install -r requirements.txt`
-5. Get some models.
+5. Place your GGUF model files in the `gguf/` folder.
-6. Run evaluation: `python eval.py model1.gguf model2.gguf ...`
+6. Run evaluation: `python eval.py` (that's it!)

+The script will automatically:
+- Find all GGUF files in the `gguf/` folder
+- Run all available benchmark tasks
+- Save results to `results/` directory in JSON format

 ### Details